DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Applications

-To highlight the effect of dry frictional contact in our simulator, we create the ``Sphere'' example with the goal of matching a motion sequence of a cloth interacting with a sphere by estimating the frictional coefficient of the sphere.
+\paragraph{Sphere} To highlight the effect of dry frictional contact in our simulator, we create the ``Sphere'' example with the goal of matching the motion sequence of a cloth interacting with a sphere by estimating the frictional coefficient between the sphere and the cloth.
 In this example, we let a piece of square cloth fall freely on a sphere, whose motion after being in contact with the sphere is largely controlled by the frictional coefficient.
-This example involves both self-collisions between nodes on the cloth and contacts with the sphere.
-Similar to the example above, we run both L-BFGS-B and two ES baselines and report their statistics in Table~\ref{tab:app}.
+This example involves both self-collisions between nodes on the cloth and external contacts with the sphere.
+Similar to the example above, we run both L-BFGS-B and two ES baselines and report their statistics in Table~\ref{tab:appLoss} and ~\ref{tab:appConv}.
 All methods can optimize to a frictional coefficient that generates a motion sequence visually identical to the given input.
-However, this optimization problem is special in that it only has one parameter.
+However, this optimization problem is special in that it only has one parameter and the landscape of the loss function is bumpy due to the large variation in the collision set as a function of the frictional coefficient, as suggested by the \textit{Continuity of contact sets} experiment in Sec.~\ref{sec:evaluations:continuity}.
 In this case, evolutionary strategies can achieve a lower final loss because the samples can freely explore the full range of frictional contact, while L-BFGS-B can get trapped in a local optimum.